RomeoV/wedding-website/content/zurich-tips/_index.md

 # Dining
-If there's one thing where Zürich really sticks out, it's the dining out prices.
+One thing Zürich is known for?
+Its eye-watering restaurant prices.
-Nontheless, here's a few options that won't completely break the bank and are a great meal.
+Nonetheless, here are a few spots that won’t completely break the bank and still serve a great meal:

-- Vapiano @ Bellvue
+- Vapiano @ Rämistrasse
-- Holy Cow @ Niederdorf
+- Holy Cow! @ Zähringerstrasse
-- Napule Pizza @ Josefstrasse or near Stadelhofen
+- Napulé @ Josefstrasse
+- Miki @ Sihlfeldstrasse

-And of course you can always grab a bite from the next Migros or Coop.
+Of course, you can always grab something quick from Migros or Coop.
-Also, if you go for a hike definitely try to find some food at the top of the mountain!
+And if you’re going for a hike, definitely try some food at the top of the mountain, it’s worth it!

 # Cafés and Drinks
 - Frau Gerold's Garten (Drinks)
-- Mame (Coffee)
+- MAME (Coffee)
-- Grande Cafe & Bar (Coffee)
+- Grande Café & Bar (Coffee)
-- Lake Side (Coffee)
 - El Lokal (Drinks)
-- Bqm (Drinks)
+- bQm (Drinks)

 # Other things to do around Zürich
-- hang around Chinagarten, jump in the lake
+- Hang out at Chinagarten or jump in the lake
-- go to the Landesmuseum
+- Visit the Landesmuseum
-- visit the universities ETH and UZH
+- Check out the terrace behind the ETH Hauptgebäude for a nice view
-- go second hand shopping at brocki
+- Go second-hand shopping at a Brocki